jtan29/reading-timer-web/README.md

 - Track multiple texts at the same time
 - In-app timer
 - Calculation of *estimated* reading speed using logged time
-- ~~Calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other texts~~ (not implemented in this version yet)
+- Calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other texts
 - ~~Options to manually adjust logged time~~ (not implemented in this version yet)

 **Potential Users:**